akshaykhadse/DigitalCognitionBook/_sections/pt2ch01sec03.md

 Then, the probability of making this observation is given by a function
 $$f_{\theta}(x_1, x_2, ..., x_n)$$.
 This is known as joint probability mass
-function (for discrete random variables) and probability mass function (for continous random variables).
+function (for discrete random variables) and probability mass function (for continuos random variables).
 It is given as

 $$
 \begin{align}